OldJERN8322/JidiPlayer-XMake/README.md

 - For optional idea:
-  try lastest build. if you have bug then submit issues in github. xmake compiler only trust windows can work.
+  try latest build. if you have bug then submit issues in github. xmake compiler only trust windows can work.

 ```shell